AlexMitan/UCI-HAR-data-cleaning/readme.md

 - `SubjectLabel` - an integer from 1 to 30, labelling the human volunteer carrying the sensors
 - `ActivityLabel` - an integer from 1 to 6, labelling the activity undertaken (such as walking, laying down). *The effective Y label*
-- `ActivityName` - the name of the activity, found in a one-to-one mapping in `activity_link`
+- `ActivityName` - uppercase string, the name of the activity, found in a one-to-one mapping in `activity_link`
 - **561 other columns** - floats in the interval [-1, 1] describing various sensor readings of velocity and rotation, normalised to the interval

 In total, there are **10,299 observations** of **564 variables**.